Published on 11 June, 2017.

 - It is also advised to take with you some food – sandwiches, fruit and local treats such as bacanes, cucuruchos, chocolate made with the region’s organic cocoa.

-- If you decide to go for a cycling excursion, renting a good bicycle in Baracoa for the day can cost between 5 and 6 CUC.
+- If you decide to go for a cycling excursion, renting a good bicycle in Baracoa for the day can cost between 8 and 10 EUR or USD.
 Villa Paradiso offers its guests our customized cycling maps to the region, free of charge.
 We invite you to learn more about cycling and cyclotourism in Baracoa.